|

 and generates benefits for the poor.
 The power of tourism

-of tourism should be widely spread in society and the
+tourism should be widely spread in society and the local

 has emerged in this decade as a central pillar of the

-services economy, and it can uniquely help society respond
+services economy.
+It can uniquely help society respond

-development.
-The dynamic past and projected growth of
+The dynamic past and projected growth of the tourism sector,

-the tourism sector, its broad direct and indirect impact
+its broad direct and indirect impact across all economies

-across all economies - particularly those of developing
+- particularly those of developing states - make it particularly

 of: job creation, investment attraction, foreign exchange